jphall663/GWU_data_mining/README.md

 These packages will be used for in class demonstrations and homework solutions.

-* [H2o.ai](http://www.h2o.ai) is a package of high-performance functions and algorithms for preprocessing data and training statistical and machine learning models.
-It can be accessed without the need for coding through a standalone, browser-based client or by installing additional coding interfaces for R and/or Python.
+* [H2o.ai](http://www.h2o.ai) is a package of high performance functions and algorithms for preprocessing data and training statistical and machine learning models.
+It can be accessed without the need for coding through a standalone, web browser client or by installing additional coding interfaces for R and/or Python.

-* [Anaconda Python 2.7](https://www.continuum.io/downloads) Python is an approachable, general-purpose programming language with excellent add on libraries for math and data analysis.
+* [Anaconda Python 2.7](https://www.continuum.io/downloads) Python is an approachable, general purpose programming language with excellent add on libraries for math and data analysis.
 Anaconda Python is a commercial version of Python that bundles these add on packages (and many other packages) together with convenient development utilities like the Spyder IDE.

 * [SAS Enterprise Miner](http://www.sas.com/en_us/software/analytics/enterprise-miner.html) is a commercial package for preprocessing data and training statistical and machine learning models.
 Enterprise Miner allows for the construction of complex data mining workflows without writing code.
-Enterprise Miner is a commerical product and not freely available.
+Enterprise Miner is a proprietary commerical product and not freely available.
 You may access Enterprise Miner through the [SAS on Demand for Academics portal](https://odamid.oda.sas.com) or by contacting the [GWU Instructional Technology Lab](https://itl.gwu.edu/sas-software-distribution).

 #### Other useful free software: